monobilisim/monokit/README.md

 ## Tools

+- server
+    - An API server that gets information from other Monokit instances.
+    - Config: `/etc/mono/server.yaml`

+- client
+    - A client that sends information to the Monokit server.
+    - Config: `/etc/mono/client.yaml`

 - versionCheck
     - Checks the version of various services, including OPNsense, Zimbra and Proxmox.
     - Creates a Redmine news entry if the version has been updated.